 Army Regulation 405-80, Management of Title and Granting Use of Real Property (10 October 1997).
 This regulation states the policy for management of title, unauthorized use, and the granting of use of Army-controlled real property.
 Real property is defined in the regulation as any interest in land, together with the improvements, structures and fixtures, under the control of the Army.
 Interests include leaseholds, easements, rights-of-way, water rights, and air rights.
 Standing timber, embedded gravel and stone, and underground water are also considered real property.
 As it pertains to the conservation reimbursable and fee collection programs, this regulation provides requirements for agriculture and grazing outleases, including the identification of potential available property, reports of availability (a list of installation lands available and suitable for agriculture and grazing outleases, also known as ROAs), management responsibilities, and the delegation of authority.
 The types of issued outgrants, or legal documents that grant the right to use Army real property, include leases, easements, licenses, and permits.
 According to AR 405-80, the Commanding General, U.S. Army Corps of Engineers (USACE), and the USACE Director of Real Estate are delegated the authority to issue, execute, manage, renew, supplement, or revoke outgrants.
 They may redelegate this authority as appropriate.
 DA real property is periodically surveyed to determine the current use of the property, the degree of use, any interim or collateral use that could improve management, and the properties excess to Army needs.

 Army Regulation 405-90, Disposal of Real Estate (10 May 1985).
 This regulation sets forth authorities, responsibilities, policies, and procedures for the disposal of military and industrial real estate under the custody and control of the DA.
 The General Services Administration delegates to the DA the authority to determine surplus real property and dispose of it.
 This includes standing timber.
 According to this regulation, while installations are responsible for forestry management, the USACE district commanders are responsible for selling timber.
-However, on 9 June 2004, the Assistant Chief of Staff for Installation Management (ACSIM) issued army guidance for timber sales that allows installations to sell timber independent of the USACE (see description of Army Guidance: Procedures for Installation-Conducted Timber Sale, below).
+However, on June 9, 2004, the Deputy Chief of Staff, G-9 issued army guidance for timber sales that allows installations to sell timber independent of the USACE (see description of Army Guidance: Procedures for Installation-Conducted Timber Sale, below).
 An exception is that, unless otherwise agreed, the Bureau of Land Management disposes of timber on withdrawn public lands used by the DA.

 Army Policy Guidance